robpickerill/luhnr/README.md

 A simple, but efficient, luhn/mod10 number generator and validator for Rust.

-I wrote this library as I couldn't find a performant mod10 library available for Rust.
+I wrote this library as I couldn't find a performant mod10 library available for Rust, and had a need for one.

 ## Usage